 What is safe computing?

 With all the hype, it is easy to believe that viruses lurk in every file, every email, every Web site.
 However, a few basic precautions can minimize your risk of infection.
 Practice safe computing and encourage everyone you know to do so as well.

 - Be suspicious of email attachments from unknown sources.

 - Verify that attachments have been sent by the author of the email.
-Newer viruses can send email messages that appear to be from people you know.
+Threats can send email messages that appear to be from people you know.

 - Do not set your email program to "auto-run" attachments.